-Call us biased, but when it comes to road tripping adventures through New Zealand, we reckon Wild Kiwi tours offer a pretty sweet as selection of trips.
-From shorter 7 days trips to longer 21 day trips, one thing is for sure – every day is guaranteed to be jam-packed full of adventure.
-Travel in style in our Mercedes Sprinter cruiser (complete with leather seats and wifi) from destination to destination with your epic local guide, ready to show you around their backyard.
+Wild Kiwi tours offer a pretty sweet as selection of trips, from shorter 7 day trips to longer 21 day trips.
+But one thing is for sure, every day is guaranteed to be jam-packed full of adventure.
+So, why not ravel in style in our Mercedes Sprinter cruiser (complete with leather seats and wifi) from destination to destination with your epic local guide.

 7 Days: Northern Voyager